yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 3. The first record in the file MAY be an optional header and MUST follow the same format as normal records.
-This header usually contains names corresponding to the fields in the file and SHOULD contain the same number of fields as the records in the rest of the file.
+This header contains names corresponding to the fields in the file and SHOULD contain the same number of fields as the records in the rest of the file.
 For example: